KenKundert/quantiphy/doc/examples.rst

     Vt = 25.852 mV      # thermal voltage

-The first part of this example imports :class:`quantiphy.Quantity` and sets the *label_fmt* preference to display both the value and the description when upper case format codes are used. *label_fmt* is given as a tuple of two strings, the first will be used when the description is present, the second is used when it is not.
+The first part of this example imports :class:`quantiphy.Quantity` and sets the *show_label* and *label_fmt* preferences to display both the value and the description by default.  *label_fmt* is given as a tuple of two strings, the first will be used when the description is present, the second is used when it is not.
 In the first string, the ``{V:<16}`` is replaced by the expansion of the second string, left justified with a field width of 16, and the ``{d}`` is